-During his career Mr. Subotic has worked with and created works on leading artists from around the world, including dancers from Hartford Ballet, Boston Ballet, Les Grands Ballets Canadiens de Montreal, including Misty Copland from American Ballet Theater, among others.
+During his career Mr. Subotic has worked with and created works on leading artists from around the world, including dancers from Hartford Ballet, Boston Ballet, Les Grands Ballets Canadiens de Montreal, and Misty Copland from American Ballet Theater.

-On September 26th, Mr. Subotic was publicly recognized by the State of Connecticut : Introduced by Representative Diana Urban, and Senator Andrew Maynard.
+On September 26th, Mr. Subotic was Recognized by the State of Connecticut : Introduced by Senator Andrew Maynard and Representative Diana Urban.

 “The first selectman congratulates you as being the most progressive ballet company in the region , and looks forward to working with you to launch a renowned performance festival, establish a local performance venue and making Mystic a location of ballet excellence.” – Ed Haberek Jr. First Selectman.

 Serving as Executive Director and Artistic Director, he is responsible for Mystic Ballet’s artistic growth domestically and internationally, as well as the financial stability of the company.